Monday, May 3, 2010

 Stem cells are non-specialized cells that are both capable of renewing themselves and becoming specialized tissue and organ cells through cell division (cloning/asexually reproducing).
 In some organs or tissue, like bone marrow, stem cells regularly divide to repair and replace worn out or damaged tissues.
 In other organs, however, such as the pancreas and the heart, stem cells only divide under special conditions.
 Their ability to regenerate and repair tissues and organs makes them a fascinating area of exploration and hope for curing disease.

-embryonic stem cells and non-embryonic "somatic" or "adult" tissue stem cells.
+Until recently, two kinds of stem cells from animals and humans were used: embryonic stem cells and non-embryonic "somatic" or "adult" tissue stem cells.
 Embryonic stem cells are undifferentiated cells taken from embryos, whereas adult stem cells are undifferentiated cells found in some organs.
 The controversy over embryonic stem cells has raged on since their usefulness was discovered.
 Many believe that the gathering of embryonic stem cells kill innocent children, thus never giving them a chance to experience the world.
 Others believe that by doing this, they save an unwanted child, and help someone receive urgent medical care.
 Adult stem cells are rare to find and also have a limited capacity for reproducing and differentiating.
 So adult stem cells are not very useful.

 In 2006, researchers developed a way to genetically "reprogram" some specialized adult cells to become stem cell-like.
 This new type of stem cell is called induced pluripotent stem cells (iPSCs).
 It is not known how iPSCs differ from embryonic stem cells.
 IPSCs have been created from mouse embryos as well as human embryos.